amjad-alii/Cryptocurrency-Price-Tracker-web-application/README.md

 🔥 Future Enhancements

-🔹 Add a search bar to filter cryptocurrencies.🔹 Implement a dark mode for better UI experience.🔹 Add price trend charts for better data visualization.🔹 Allow users to track their favorite coins with a watchlist feature.
+🔹 Add a search bar to filter cryptocurrencies.
+🔹 Implement a dark mode for better UI experience.
+🔹 Add price trend charts for better data visualization.
+🔹 Allow users to track their favorite coins with a watchlist feature.

-📜 License

-This project is open-source and available under the MIT License.

 🤝 Contributing